 © Kids Club English 2020

-These activities are the perfect complement to the very entertaining book, Eat your Peas by Kes Gray and Nick Sharratt, however the activity pack can also be used independently as part of a unit focused on food, daily routines and/or places in a town.
-Activities are specifically designed to allow for differentiation of ability and context and come complete with COMPREHENSIVE ACTIVITY SUGGESTIONS.
+Dynamic and engaging crafts, worksheets, games and flashcards to teach English with Eat Your Peas by Kes Gray and Nick Sharratt.
+The activity pack can also be used independently as part of a unit focused on food, daily routines and/or places in a town.

 Choose from a variety of sheets depending on ability and learning focus.
 Use the activity suggestions for extended learning ideas, and ways to integrate more language practice.